-Goal 1: As noted above, we expect the FCI scores to continue to improve in Fall 2009.
-Dr. Martell has had a history of success in this area, and we are hoping that will continue next year.
-In the 2008-2009 AY, we focused more of our efforts on training our students to deal with multiple-choice tests, as they will see on the GRE (for example).
+Goal 1: We expected the FCI scores to continue to improve in Fall 2011, and they did.
+Dr. Martell will teach the course in Fall 2012, and given the success he's had in improving his students' performance on the FCI, we expect that the scores will continue to be high.
+Recent history for the FCI indicates that nothing significant should change in our approach to this material.
+The MFT is a different story.
+Beginning in the 2008-2009 AY, we focused more of our efforts on training our majors to deal with multiple-choice tests, as they will see on the GRE (for example).
 The MFT is designed to correlate with the Physics subject section of the GRE, so not only does it measure our students against nationally established baseline, but it also relates to their ability to get into graduate school.
 In prior years, the MFT was the only multiple choice test they saw all year, as we focus on problem solving and integration of knowledge.
-Our improvement plans include two things - a series of voluntary tutoring sessions for students planning on taking the GRE, so we can focus on individual students' particular deficiencies and prepare them for the test, as well as the integration of some multiple-choice questions, taken from GRE practice books and similar texts, into each advanced course, including instruction on how to approach the questions.
+Our improvement plans included two things - a series of voluntary tutoring sessions for students planning on taking the GRE, so we can focus on individual students' particular deficiencies and prepare them for the test, as well as the integration of some multiple-choice questions, taken from GRE practice books and similar texts, into each advanced course, including instruction on how to approach the questions.
 We strongly believe that the problem-based approach produces stronger physicists; however, the GRE (and similar tests) is a necessary hurdle for students interested in advanced study, and our data now indicates a significant improvement in their performance on the MFT.
-We have not had the success we've expected so far, and this year we will expand our efforts to include instruction on how to approach these sorts of exams in our upper level courses.
+We will have to see whether that translates to high scores on the GRE.
+We will also be working with our students interested in pursuing grad school to help them prepare for the GRE, and we expect that this focused work will improve performance on the MFT as well.